jacius/proto-slots/README.md

 ## Inheritance strategies ##

-The following inheritance strategies are currently available.
+The following inheritance strategies are standard in proto-slots.
 Each strategy implements a different style of inheritance:

 * :simple